 This calculation does not include features that might reduce the required tonnage, such as insulation or energy-efficient windows.
 Therefore, a professional calculation might show a lower requirement.

-Many contractors use a rough estimate of one ton of air conditioning for every 400 square feet, according to the U.S. Department of Energy.
+Many contractors use a rough estimate for HVAC systems of 1 ton of air conditioning for every 400 square feet.
 Although this calculation is often inaccurate, using it for comparison purposes might help you catch math errors.
 To illustrate, using this method, a house with 2,000 square feet would need a 5-ton unit.
 If other calculations indicate the need for a 0.5-ton or 50-ton unit, it is a sign that there is an error in the calculation.

 Bill Goodwin has more than three decades of experience in commercial, residential and industrial building maintenance and construction.
 He has been certified in refrigerant recovery, recycling and transition.
 Goodwin has been the author of numerous home improvement articles from 2008 to the present.